HichamBC/alx-system_engineering-devops/0x01-shell_permissions/README.md

 11) 10-mirror_permissions file is a script that sets the mode of the file hello the same as olleh’s mode.
 12) 11-directories_permissions file is a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 13) 12-directory_permissions file is a script that creates a directory called my_dir with permissions 751 in the working directory.
+14) 13-change_group file is a script that changes the group owner to school for the file hello.